Saeed Hajjarian: Early life and education

 Hajjarian was born in Javadiyeh neighborhood of Tehran, Iran in 1954 to parents from Kashan.
 He studied mechanical engineering at Tehran University.
 In 1977 Hajjarian was enrolled for military service in Gendarmerie.
-A young Iranian revolutionary during the 1979 Iranian Revolution, he entered the Islamic Revolution Committees before becoming an Intelligence officer in Navy.
-Hajjarian continued his education and obtained a PhD in political science from Tehran University.
+A young Iranian revolutionary during the 1979 Iranian Revolution, he entered the Islamic Revolution Committees before becoming an Intelligence officer in the Navy.
+Hajjarian continued his education and obtained a Ph.D. in political science from Tehran University.
 His thesis advisor was Hossein Bashiriyeh.
 He was one of the students who took over the US embassy in Tehran in 1979.

 Career

 After the revolution, Hajjarian was involved in the formation of the intelligence apparatus of the newly founded Islamic Republic.
 Through the 1980s, he worked in the ministry of intelligence, where his positions included vice minister for political affairs.
-In the late 1980s, he left the ministry, and established Center for Strategic Research under the presidency.
-That was where he played an important role in creating a new discourse based on democracy and rule of law for his generation of revolutionaries.
+In the late 1980s, he left the church and established Center for Strategic Research under the presidency.
+That was where he played an essential role in creating a new discourse based on democracy and the rule of law for his generation of revolutionaries.

 When Mohammad Khatami was elected president in 1997, he appointed Hajjarian his political advisor.
-In 1999, he was elected to the city council of Tehran in the first city elections after the 1979 revolution.
-Hajjarian was also the editor of Sobh-e Emrooz newspaper, which was a strong advocate of Khatami's reforms.
-He was believed to be the source of information for many articles written by the investigative journalists, Akbar Ganji and Emadeddin Baghi.
+In 1999, he was elected to Tehran's city council in the first city elections after the 1979 revolution.
+Hajjarian was also the editor of Sobh-e Emrooz newspaper, which strongly advocated Khatami's reforms.
+He was believed to be the source of information for many articles written by investigative journalists, Akbar Ganji and Emadeddin Baghi.
 These included stories about the "Chain murders" of dissident intellectuals by members of Iran's intelligence ministry.

-Hajjarian was one of the personal key factors of president Khatami.
-He was a member of the reformist elite and has leadership support role in reform movement.
-He joined the ministry of intelligence and national security (MINS) in 1984 and he left it in 1989.
-He worked also in the center of strategic studies.
-Working in such a place, he was able to invite some of the officials of MINS to join the reform movement.
+Hajjarian was one of the vital personal factors of President Khatami.
+He was a member of the reformist elite and had a leadership support role in the reform movement.
+He joined the Ministry of Intelligence and national security (MINS) in 1984 and left in 1989.
+He also worked at the Center of strategic studies.
+Working in such a place, he invited some of the officials of MINS to join the reform movement.
 All of them tried to develop the reform movement.
-People like Akbar Ganji, Mohsen Armin, Abbas Abdi, Hamid Reza Jalaeipour, Muhammad Mousavi Khouiniha, Ebrahim Asghar Zadeh and Mohsen Sazgaran are among those persons.
+People like Akbar Ganji, Mohsen Armin, Abbas Abdi, Hamid Reza Jalaeipour, Muhammad Mousavi Khouiniha, Ebrahim Asghar Zadeh, and Mohsen Sazgaran are among those persons.